rezacsedu/cash_liquidity_forecasting/README.md

   6. **Predict future data points:** Predict future data points for a required forecast horizon using the trained model and calculate the upper and lower bounds of the prediction intervals based on the conformity scores and the significance level.

 ### Data generation
-Following code to generate synthetic data by including factors such as different types of cash inflows and outflows, seasonality, trends, and perhaps external economic indicators to comply with a real-world scenario.
-It creates a time series dataset for 1000 accounts over a specified date range with monthly frequency.
-The dataset includes simulated cash inflows and outflows with seasonal patterns and adjusts for inflation factors.
+We generate synthetic time series data for 1000 accounts over a specified date that ranges with monthly frequency.
+The dataset includes simulated cash inflows and outflows with seasonal patterns, seasonality, and external economic indicators such as adjusted inflation factors to comply with a real-world scenario.

 ```
   # Set the random seed for reproducibility